-Development of a new National Asthma Strategy for 2017–2021 is underway
+Development of a new National Asthma Strategy for 2018 and beyond is nearly complete.

 We are proud to be leading development of the Strategy with a wide range of people and organisations interested in how Australia tackles the challenge of asthma.